Skip to Content

 Q: What advice do you have for families that are at the beginning stages of seeking elder care services for their loved ones?

 A: I would say getting an overall assessment.
-Even if you’re not planning to do anything in the next few months, getting an overall assessment determines what is needed for that client.
+Even if you’re not planning to do anything in the next few months, getting an overall assessment determines what’s needed for that client.
 I know that a lot of our clients love to be independent.
 Sometimes the family members are pushing an aide, but they’re pushing 12 hours.
 Sometimes they just need somebody to come to the house, about 2 to 3 hours every other day just to make sure they’re okay.
 They’re making sure their laundry is done and that eases them into being more comfortable with a stranger in the house that’s not your family member.

 Even recently, my grandfather, he is like that.
 He was very stubborn.
 He had dementia and he needed an aide as well, but it was very hard for him to let go.
 So, what we would do was one of us would go into the house, and then we would go for 2 hours, and then we start transitioning to the aide.
+As people are getting older, they have to accept that they’re not as independent anymore.
+We must be very conscious of that.
+You need to be more understanding that somebody is getting old, and you don’t want everybody doing something for you, but eventually, it has to happen.

 Q: Do you think that support, understanding, and compassion are integral to nursing and patient care as a whole?